MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/zenya-provisioning-tutorial.md

 	![Screenshot of the Provisioning Mode dropdown list with the Automatic option called out.](common/provisioning-automatic.png)

 5. In the **Admin Credentials** section, input the **SCIM 2.0 base URL and Permanent Token** values retrieved earlier in the **Tenant URL** and add /scim/ to it.
 Also add the  **Secret Token**.
-You can generate a secret token in iProva by using the **permanent token** button.
-Click **Test Connection** to ensure Azure AD can connect to iProva.
-If the connection fails, ensure your iProva account has Admin permissions and try again.
+You can generate a secret token in Zenya by using the **permanent token** button.
+Click **Test Connection** to ensure Azure AD can connect to Zenya.
+If the connection fails, ensure your Zenya account has Admin permissions and try again.

 	![Tenant URL + Token](common/provisioning-testconnection-tenanturltoken.png)